The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Jonas I. Oxgaard - Sanford C. Bernstein & Co.
 LLC

-Good morning, guys.
+Morning, guys.

 James C. O'Rourke - The Mosaic Co.